FS > M.A.Y.B.E.

 I still get stuck in those little ruts pretty often though.
 Introversion will always be home for me, and all things considered, we have to work from the position that’s most comfortable to us.

-Filed in: Openness /49/ | Enneagram /1/
+Filed in: Enneagram /1/ | Openness /49/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Cainning."
-I think this is related to undercooked food.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lurpating."
+Which I believe is a term used when speaking about overcooked food.